jhimi01/task-management-client/README.md

 ## Design Decisions

 ### Why Prisma with PostgreSQL?
-We chose PostgreSQL for its scalability and Prisma for its developer-friendly ORM features.
+I chose PostgreSQL for its scalability and Prisma for its developer-friendly ORM features.
 Prisma provides type safety, auto-generated queries, and efficient database migrations, making it the best choice for structured database management.

 ### Why Redux Toolkit?
 Managing global state with Redux Toolkit allows for efficient API caching, streamlined async requests, and normalized data handling, reducing unnecessary re-renders.